zuhairzaidi63/roman-urdu-poetry-generator/README.md

 ## Example Usage

-1. Run the script with a command line prompt:

-    ```bash
-    python generate_poem.py --prompt "A poem about the beauty of the night"
-    ```

-    This will generate a poem with the given theme.

-2. If using a web interface (e.g., Streamlit or Flask), input a prompt like:
+1. If using a web interface (e.g., Streamlit or Flask), input a prompt like:

-    > "Write a poem about the changing seasons."
+    > "aañkh se duur na ho dil"

     The system will then generate a poem based on this input.